SOURCE-TO-SEA RIVER SWIM, 2015

 SWIM THE EDEN

-ALMOST A YEAR in the making, the 9-day/90-mile Swim the Eden expedition was a chance for the brothers to return to their roots and revisit the swimming spots they loved so much as kids.
-It was also, admittedly, an opportunity for them to swap the humdrum clockwork of their respective cities (Newcastle, London, Berlin) for the easy rhythms of the natural world.
-The fact that, in escaping the grind, they could simultaneously raise money for the Swimming Trust was just the icing on the cake - they had to go through with it!
+ALMOST A YEAR in the making: the 9-day/90-mile Swim the Eden expedition was a chance for the brothers to return to their roots and revisit the swimming spots they loved as kids.
+It was an opportunity for them to swap the humdrum clockwork of their respective cities (Newcastle, London, Berlin) for the easy rhythms of the natural world.
+The fact they could also raise money for the Swimming Trust was the final decider - they had to go through with it.

-In hindsight, the Eden swim turned out to be immensely fun and Jack described a great loss the morning after they finished, when he woke up to the realisation that he wouldn't be seeing his brothers or their support team.
-It took them 9-days to make it from the peaty bogs and gorges of Black Fell Moss, down the steep dale of Mallerstang, through the green Vale of Eden, across the Eden Valley to the squelching tidal flats of England’s eastern coast, where the Eden joins the River Esk and enters the Solway Firth.
+The Eden swim turned out to be great fun.
+It took the boys 9 days in total.
+They started in the peaty bogs and gorges of Black Fell Moss.
+Then they wound down the steep dale of Mallerstang and floated through the green Vale of Eden.
+They swam all the way across the Eden Valley and passed through Carlisle and ended on the tidal flats of England’s eastern coast, where the Eden joins the River Esk and enters the Solway Firth.